OrlaBr/triflake-studios/README.md

  - A pop up message when people have sent a message via the contact form
  - Development of a blog to include articles, tutorials and more
  - Instagram application with rolling images in footer, better social connection.

+ In a real world situation, I would begin the Testing Phase: contact potential users who have been identifyied as my 'user persona', or use online platforms such as www.usertesting.com".
+The 2 areas I am interested in developing are the shop and user sections.
+With some time, it would be possible to see which features is the most used, and has the potential for the most development and growth.

  ***